oliver-oloughlin/kvdex/README.md

 successful, or Deno.KvCommitError if not.

 **_NOTE_:** Atomic operations are not available for serialized collections.
-For indexable collections, any operations performing deletes will not be truly atomic in the sense that it performs a single isolated operation.
-This is because the document data must be read before performing the initial delete operation, to then perform another delete operation for the index entries.
-If the initial operation fails, the index entries will not be deleted.
-To avoid collisions and errors related to indexing, an atomic operation will always fail if it is trying to delete and write to the same indexable collection.
-It will also fail if trying to set/add a document with colliding index entries, or if trying to set a document with the `overwrite` option.
+For indexable collections, to avoid collisions and errors related to indexing, an atomic operation will always fail when trying to delete and write to the same indexable collection.

 ### Without checking